dusk-network/ElGamal/README.md

   `δ - γ · a = m`.

 ## Licensing
 This code is licensed under Mozilla Public License Version 2.0 (MPL-2.0).
 Please see [LICENSE](https://github.com/dusk-network/plonk/blob/master/LICENSE) for further info.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.